Simply-Cod/MshExplorer/README.md

 # Msh Explorer

-A simple commandline file explorer made in C#
+**Msh Explorer** is a terminal file explorer made in C#.
+Designed to make file and directory navigation in the terminal fast and efficient

+It allows users to browse, create, edit (from a list of editors) and delete files and directories.
 ![Screenshot](https://github.com/Simply-Cod/MshExplorer/blob/master/media/Msh-ExplorerScreenshot1.png)

-## Functionality
+## Features
- - **Navigate**             - Navigate the file tree using arrow keys or h, j, k, l.

- - **Pages**                - When there are more items than the screen can display. it puts them in pages navigate pages with Ctrl-n(Next) and Ctrl-p(Previous).
+**Navigate**        - Navigate in and out of directories fast.

- - **Add File/Directory**   - Add new files and directories in the explorer.
+**Create/Delete**   - Create or delete  files and directories in the terminal.
-                            Press A to type in name, end Name with a '/' sign to make it a directory.

-- **Copy/Paste**            - Copy and paste files and directories.
+**Copy/Paste**      - Copy and paste files and directories.

-                            Currently copied item is displayed in the status bar.
+**Search**          - Search for files and folder in the current directory.

+**Commands**        - In explorer commandline (more features planned).

+**Style**           - Style can be turned off if you wish using the 'config' command.

+## Known Issues
+**Gnome Terminal Compatibility:**
+- The Gnome terminal may struggle with large amounts of escape codes.

+**Workarounds:**
+- Disable list window styling with the config command, **or**
+- Run Msh Explorer inside tmux, which handles escape codes more efficiently.

+## Roadmap
+-[ ] File preview panel
+-[ ] Bookmarks - create a list of bookmarks that is stored in a saved file.